kannans89/RustRepo/05_DataTypes/05_DataTypes.md

  }
 ```

+The valid range of unsigned u8 variable is 0 to 255.
+In the above example, the variables are assigned values greater than 255 (upper limit for an integer variable in Rust).
-The output will show a warning `warning: literal out of range for u8` for weight,height and score variables.You can understand from out put that overflow values after 255 will start from 0,1,2 etc. The final output without warning is shown below
+On execution, the above code will return a warning `warning: literal out of range for u8` for weight,height and score variables.The overflow values after 255 will start from 0,1,2 etc. The final output without warning is shown below

 ```rust
 age is 255